hyperlearningai/ontopop/README.md

 # Navigate to $ONTOPOP_BASE
 $ cd $ONTOPOP_BASE

-# Clean the project working directory
+# Clean the project working directory.
 $ mvn clean

-# Compile, build and package OntoPop
+# Compile, build and package OntoPop.
+# By default this will build all services and applications.
+$ mvn package

+# If you wish to build OntoPop's core services only,
+# then disable the "apps" Maven profile as follows.
+$ mvn package -P \!apps

+# If you wish to build OntoPop's core services but only the
+# apps intended for deployment to a self-managed environment
+# or to Spring Cloud, then enable the "apps-spring" Maven
+# profile as follows.
+$ mvn package -P apps-spring

+# If you wish to build OntoPop's core services but only the
+# apps intended for deployment to AWS, then enable the
-# Please select your required OntoPop Maven profile name
+# "apps-aws" Maven profile as follows.
+$ mvn package -P apps-aws

+# If you wish to build OntoPop's core services but only the
+# apps intended for deployment to Azure, then enable the
-# If no profile is provided, the default "multicloud" Maven profile will be used
+# "apps-azure" Maven profile as follows.
-$ mvn package -P [OntoPop Maven profile name e.g. azure]
+$ mvn package -P apps-azure
 ```

 If you are running `mvn package` for the first time, it will take approximately 5 - 10 minutes to complete the build (dependent on the speed of your internet connection) as Maven will download all the required Java dependencies for the first time.
 Subsequent executions of mvn package should take between 2 - 3 minutes to complete.